 Set in the fictional region of Hope County, Montana, you find yourself in the shoes of a Deputy in the local police force, sent in to arrest the leader of a separatist cult - Eden’s Gate – known as Joseph Seed.
 Upon his arrest and subsequent escape, it soon becomes apparent that to deliver justice to Joseph, the land must be liberated and his “Heralds” must be brought down first.

 One upside of being set close to the Rockies in the US is that Far Cry 5 looks stunning.
 Luscious green forests, sprawling lakes, and towering mountains cover the landscape, making every view a breath-taking one.
 It’s well populated too, with tons of friendly people trying to take their homeland back and cultists trying to kill everyone, but even the local fauna has a huge amount of range from Deer to Bears, and even a few Caribou and Moose.

 When not out liberating the land from cultists, there are plenty of other side activities to carry out: Hunting animals, base jumping with a wingsuit, mimicking a stuntman, and even fishing.
-Few give tangible rewards unless the skins of certain animals are required in a mission, but everything that is done can grant perk points in order upgrade abilities.
+Few give tangible rewards unless the skins of certain animals are required in a mission, but everything that is done can grant perk points in order to upgrade abilities.

 Far Cry 5 is a rollercoaster of emotions; from the sheer adrenaline of the gameplay to the psychological trauma resulted from the most disturbing underlings in the series’ history.
 A hugely enjoyable experience, even if it’s certainly got a few pacing and open-world teething issues to address.

-Read our full Far Cry New Dawn review
+Read our full Far Cry 5 review

 Kingdom Hearts 3